fatimuzohra/machine-learning-practice/README.md

 ## Phase 06 — Unsupervised Learning

-Learning how to discover patterns without labelled data.
+Learning how to identify patterns and structures in data without labelled outcomes.

 * Clustering
 * K-Means